 - The parent/legal guardian must provide written permission to administer the medicine to the student.
-Appropriate forms are available at each campus' health office. - The parent/legal guardian must sign-in the medication at the campus health office.
-Students are prohibited from dropping off medication.

-- ALL medication, including naturopathic remedies, must come to the campus health office in the prescription container as provided by the pharmacist.
+Appropriate forms are available at each campus' health office.
+In the case of a minor student, administration of a prescription medication shall only occur on the written request or authorization of a parent or legal guardian, except in the case of an emergency. - The parent/legal guardian must sign-in the medication at the campus health office in the original pharmacy container labeled with the child's name, date, medication, dosage, time and directions for administration at school.
+Students are prohibited from dropping off medication. - ALL medication, including naturopathic remedies, must come to the campus health office in the prescription container as provided by the pharmacist.
 Written directions from the physician or pharmacist must be provided and must include the name of the patient, the name of the medicine, the dosage, and the time it is to be given. - Alternate route medications, other than oral, will need to be approved on a case by case basis by the Health Director. - School Administration may designate a school employee to administer the medication if that employee has completed health aide training. - Two (2) or more school employees may volunteer to serve as diabetes care assistants in an emergency as follows: - The parent/ legal guardian must provide the school with an unexpired glucagon kit prescribed for the student by an appropriately licensed healthcare professional or nurse practitioner. - The parent/legal guardian supplying glucometers for diabetic students will ensure they are in proper working order and be responsible to maintain the glucometer and run controls per the recommended guidelines of the manufacture. - The volunteer diabetes care assistant must provide ALA with a written statement, signed by an appropriately licensed health professional, that the voluntary diabetes care assistant has received proper training in the administration of glucagon, including the training specified in A.R.S. §15-344.01. - A school employee shall not be subject to any penalty or disciplinary action for refusing to serve as a voluntary diabetes care assistant. - ALA, employees of ALA, and properly licensed volunteer health professionals and nurse practitioners are immune from civil liability for the consequences of the good faith adoption and implementation of policies and procedures pursuant to ALA policy and this regulation. - Each administration of prescription drugs must be documented, making a record of the student having received the medication. - Drugs must be kept in their original containers in a locked medicine cabinet.

-12.3.1.1 SELF-ADMINISTRATION OF PRESCRIPTION DRUGS
+SELF-ADMINISTRATION OF PRESCRIPTION DRUGS